YouTube Star Nicole Arbour Slammed For Her 'Women's Edit' of Childish Gambino's 'This Is America'

 Arbor dubbed her version, the “Women’s Edit” and was promptly slammed for co-opting a work which examined the black experience in America, with many calling her video “a white women’s edit.”

 “This is not a women’s edit,” wrote one social media user.
 “This is a WHITE womans edit.
-If you cannot see the difference, you’re a s–t feminist and a hack.”
+If you cannot see the difference, you’re a s— feminist and a hack.”

 “You truly didn’t understand ‘This Is America’ if your thought process was let me make a WHITE women’s edit version,” another Twitter user wrote to Arbour.
 “Please delete and apologize for this atrocity.”